samueljacobs98/go/README.md

 - [x] 1.
 Understand the basics of Go, achieved by completing the `Go: The Complete Developer's Guide`.
 - [x] 2.
 "Get in the reps" - build the muscle memory of typing Go code by doing a Go code-heavy course to build the muscle memory and familiarity of writing Go code.
 Achieved this by completing the `Design Patterns in Go`.
-- [ ] 3. _IN PROGRESS_ Learn how to build full applications.
+- [ ] 3.
+Learn how to build full applications.
 Achieving this by completing `Working with Microservices in Go (GoLang)`.
 - [ ] 4.
 Create own applications

 ## Progress